 Before we jump into our 10 niche job boards, it’s important to note that recruitment ads can be placed in a tonne of different and unusual places on the internet today.

 Whether it’s a casual post on social media, a video recruitment ad, a billboard or riddle in a newspaper, or even just a friendly message in an industry forum, recruiters are continuously breaking down the traditional boundaries of where and how they promote their openings.
-The key is to know who your ideal candidate is, what makes them tick, and how you can get their attention.

 Now that we’ve established why you should post to multiple job boards, let’s take a look at some niche job boards you can consider for your next requisition.